quay/clair/Documentation/reference/config.md

     "indexer": runs just the indexer node
     "matcher": runs just the matcher node
     "notifier": runs just the notifier node
-    "combo":	will run both indexer and matcher on the same node.
+    "combo": will run all services on the same node.
 -conf
     (also specified by CLAIR_CONF env variable)
     A file system path to Clair's config file
 ```

 The above example starts two Clair nodes using the same configuration.
 One will only run the indexing facilities while the other will only run the matching facilities.

+If running in "combo" mode you **must** supply the `indexer`, `matcher`, and `notifier` configuration blocks in the configuration.

 ## Config Reference